Generative Engine Optimization for Google Ads Performance Max: The Enterprise Playbook

 Why “50 search themes per asset group” scales control

-We typically start with an enterprise-grade audit to define the taxonomy, entity tags, and guardrails that minimize cannibalization and confusion.
+We typically begin with an enterprise-grade audit to establish a clear taxonomy, entity tags, and guardrails that minimize cannibalization and confusion.
 If you need a blueprint for that assessment, our Google Ads enterprise audit approach shows how to inventory themes, assets, and signals across 50+ accounts efficiently.

 Once the taxonomy is set, Growth Stacking kicks in: each sprint adds or refines themes, rotates winning assets, and feeds high-signal terms back into Programmatic SEO and CRO.
 Over time, this creates the “Marketing Lazarus effect,” reviving underperforming segments with better GEO-aligned creative and landing experiences.